What is Omicron Variant, what are the symptoms and travel restrictions?

-Omicron Variant Covid: What is Omicron Variant, what are the symptoms, travel restrictions and more
+Omicron Northern Ireland: What is Omicron Variant, what are the symptoms, travel restrictions and more

 There has been growing concern about the new covid Omicron Variant throughout the UK, but what is it and what are the symptoms?